 Thankfully, some important lessons have been learned.
 The explosion of web typography has taken away any design-related reasons to misuse images as in the past.
 And as accessibility has come to the forefront, many now realize that images have specific roles to play.

 It stands to reason that smarter use of images should result in better accessibility.
 While that holds true to a degree, we still have the ability to mess things up.
 This is where alternative text can come in and save the day – if it’s used correctly.

-Remembering to use the alt attribute by itself doesn’t necessarily provide much benefit to users.
+Remembering to use the alt attribute by itself doesn’t necessarily provide many benefits to users.
 For example, let’s say that we have a heading tag that reads “About Us”.
 Below that is a group photo of company employees.
 If we were to simply set the alt attribute to

 alt=“About Us”, it becomes redundant when read by assistive technologies.
 Thus, it doesn’t really tell users what the image is or what it means.

 So, what should we use instead?
 A lot depends on the content of the page itself and the image’s role within.
 This, however, brings up another potential point of confusion.

 Thankfully, the W3C has a helpful guide that breaks down images into different concepts: